Gear stick: Automatic transmission

 All automatics use some sort of manual override of the transmission, with numbered positions in descending order marked below (or to the right) of "drive", which will prevent the transmission shifting to a gear higher than the selected, but maintaining automatic operation between all lesser numbered gears.
 Such gates will appear as P-R-N-D-3-2-1 for example.
-On some vehicles (mainly Japanese makes such as Honda, Toyota and Lexus) these numbered positions are replaced by a single "L" (for "low") position, which will hold the transmission in whatever lower ratio is required for climbing steep grades or for heavy acceleration: P-R-N-D-L.
+On some vehicles (mainly Japanese makes such as Honda, Toyota, Subaru, and Lexus) these numbered positions are replaced by a single "L" (for "low") position, which will hold the transmission in whatever lower ratio is required for climbing steep grades or for heavy acceleration: P-R-N-D-L.

 More modern automatic transmissions have employed a "J-gate" (pioneered by Jaguar) where some gears are on the left-hand "arm", some on the right, and there is a sideways movement at the rear of the pattern.
 The second-generation Range Rover from 1995 used an "H-gate", with two parallel PRND gates on the opposing legs of the "H" for both high range and low range ratios, for normal and off-road driving, respectively.

-Some modern gearboxes, namely manumatics, such as Alfa Romeo Sportronic, and Porsche Tiptronic, has a traditional automatic shift pattern to the right, with a special position to the left in which movement of the stick forwards and backward increments the gears up and down respectively.
+Most modern manumatics, such as Alfa Romeo's Sportronic and Porsche's Tiptronic, have a traditional automatic shift pattern on the left or right side of the gear selector, along with a connected longitudinal gate with "+" and "-" positions on the other side in which movement of the shifter forward and backward increments the gears up and down, respectively.
 This can be useful in snow or dirt conditions, where it may be necessary to start from second gear.

 Electronic gear shifts

 With the advent of drive by wire (or more properly, shift by wire) computer-controlled transmissions (particularly in the case of automatics), the gear stick no longer needs to be mechanically connected to the transmission unit itself, and can, therefore, be made much smaller since there is no need to package either remote mechanisms or complex interlocking arrangements.
+Electric cars (which generally have no actual gearbox or transmission in the traditional sense) use a 'drive selector' for the simple shift positions of Drive ("forward"), Neutral and Reverse, although some have an additional position "B" to engage regenerative braking and a separate button for "Park".
+The drive selector is usually prominent knob or switch in place of a lever, or in the case of Tesla vehicles - a steering column stalk switch which is often confused with the windscreen wiper control.

-This has allowed designers to replace the gear stick completely with either button, rotary knobs (current Jaguar, Land Rover and Ford models are good examples of this), or a miniaturized gear stick on the center console.
+All this has allowed designers to replace the gear stick completely with either button, rotary knobs (current Jaguar, Land Rover and Ford models are good examples of this), or a miniaturized gear stick on the center console.
 This can be seen in some Audis, BMWs and the Lincoln Continental.
 Japanese finger shift is another example.
 It is a revival of an approach used in the 1950s by the Chrysler push-button PowerFlite and the Packard Touchbutton Ultramatic.